 The legacy of the Declaration of Independence is well over two hundred years old, but the American idea has never been in greater danger.

-First, the idea that the individual has been endowed by his Creator with the sovereign right to a government that works for him has been eroded by a hundred years of creeping socialism, but recently matters have become much worse.
+First, the idea that the individual has been endowed by his Creator with the sovereign right to a government that serves him has been eroded by a hundred years of creeping socialism.
+Recently, though, matters have become much worse.
 The most enduring legacy of our Constitution, a liberty that has stood unscathed, suddenly lies in smoking ruin.
 America’s religious liberties are gone.
 Their light has been eclipsed.

 In deciding to make homosexual marriage the law of the land, the Supreme Court has, for all practical purposes, made homosexuality a protected civil rights class like race, religion, and gender.
 They have done so without a constitutional amendment or any attempt to solicit the will of the people.
 That they could do this shows how far gone our Constitutional liberties already were, but the court has made matters much worse.